Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 Art Gallery provides 11 custom elements for you to split attached images into columns.
 It would be helpful if you have many images needed to attach to your note.

 Art Gallery has limited the `max-height` to 60% viewport height by default.
-Let's see how its work:
+Let's see how its works:

 | Custom Elements | Force Columns |
 |:---------------:|:-------------:|